-King Edgar I was the ruler of the England from 1st October 959 to 8th July 975.
+King Edgar I was the ruler of England from 1st October 959 to 8th July 975.
 He was known as “the Peaceable” or “Edgar the Peaceful”.

-Edgar was the son of the King Edmund I and Ælfgifu of Shaftesbury.
+Edgar was the son of King Edmund I and Ælfgifu of Shaftesbury.
 He succeeded his brother Eadwig.
 He belonged to the House of Wessex and was a Roman Catholic.

 King Edgar I Timeline

 His mother Ælfgifu of Shaftesbury died in 944

 His father Edmund King of England died on 26th May 946

 His uncle Eadred died in 955